Leawarra railway station

-Leawarra railway station is located on the Stony Point line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Frankston, and it opened on 30 November 1959 as Rail Motor Stopping Place No. 16.
-It was renamed Leawarra in 1962.
+Leawarra railway station is a commuter railway station on the Stony Point line, part of the Melbourne railway network.
+It serves the south-eastern suburb of Frankston in Melbourne, Victoria, Australia.
+Leawarra station is a ground level unstaffed station, featuring one side platform.
+It opened on 30 November 1959, with the current station provided in 2008.
+It initially closed on 22 June 1981, then reopened on 27 September 1984.

+Initially opened as Rail Motor Stopping Place No. 16, the station was given its current name of Leawarra in 1962.

 The station serves the nearby Peninsula Campus of Monash University.